OpenAI chat completions

 tokenandpassword), the endpoint restores the normal full operator defaults even if the caller sends a narrowerx-openclaw-scopesheader. - Trusted identity-bearing HTTP modes (for example trusted proxy auth or

-gateway.auth.mode="none") still honor the declared operator scopes on the request. - If the target agent policy allows sensitive tools, this endpoint can use them.
+gateway.auth.mode="none") honorx-openclaw-scopeswhen present and otherwise fall back to the normal operator default scope set. - If the target agent policy allows sensitive tools, this endpoint can use them.

 - Keep this endpoint on loopback/tailnet/private ingress only; do not expose it directly to the public internet.